The following interest groups are open to members of the University (some may be limited to faculty and staff).

 The ABCD Committee is an informal association of IT managers, programmers, researchers, students and faculty at Harvard and affiliated institutions.
 Meets monthly.
 There is also a number of working groups you can join.

 Crimson Toastmasters Club is the way to become a better speaker, while meeting others at Harvard with the same goals.
-Meets every other Tuesday from 1–2 p.m. at the Center for Workplace Development.
+Meets the 1st and 3rd Tuesday of every month from 12:30pm-1:30pm.
+Please see the Crimson Toastmasters Club website for meeting location information.

 Harvard Recreation’s Club Program offers the you chance to get fit, have fun and meet others around campus who share your interests.
 There are more than two dozen clubs ranging from Akido to handball to ultimate Frisbee.
 While clubs are student-run, in most cases employees are welcome to join.